-Passwords offer compelling economic advantages over the alternatives, with lowest start-up and incremental costs per user.
-Due largely to their status as the incumbent solution, they also have clear "deployability" advantages (such as backward compatibility, interoperability, and no migration costs).
-But it is not these factors alone that are responsible for their longevity; the "password replacement problem" is both underspecified and overconstrained.
-6,20
+Passwords offer compelling economic advantages over the alternatives, with the lowest start-up and incremental costs per user.
+Due largely to their status as the incumbent solution, they also have clear "deployability" advantages (such as backwards compatibility, interoperability, no migration costs).
+But it is not these factors alone that are responsible for their longevity; the "password replacement problem" is both under-specified and over-constrained [20, 6].

-It is underspecified in that there is no universally agreed set of concrete requirements covering diverse environments, technology platforms, cultures, and applications; for example, many authentication proposals become utterly unworkable on mobile devices with touchscreens, many Asian languages are now typed with constant graphical feedback that must be disabled during password entry, and many large websites must support both low-value forum accounts and important e-commerce or webmail accounts through a single system.
-It is simultaneously overconstrained in that no single solution can be expected to address all requirements, ranging from financial to privacy protection.
-The list of usability, deployability, and security requirements is simply too long (and rarely documented explicitly).
+It is underspecified in that there is no universally agreed set of concrete requirements covering diverse environments, technology platforms, cultures and applications; for example, many authentication proposals become utterly unworkable on mobile devices with touchscreens, many Asian languages are now typed with constant graphical feedback that must be disabled during password entry, and many large websites must support both low-value forum accounts and important e-commerce or webmail accounts through a single system.
+It is simultaneously over-constrained, in that no single solution can be expected to address all requirements, ranging from financial to privacy protection.
+The list of usability, deployability and security requirements is simply too long (and rarely documented explicitly).